PoloGarcia/HCIForms/README.md

 In this section we provide examples of how the library work and the supported type of questions in this current version.

 #### Basic HTML structure
 Here we provide the basic structure of HCI form.
+Please read the HTML comments in order to understand what each class does.

 ```html
 <body>